-GMC Acadia years to avoid — most common problems
+Best and worst GMC Acadia years — which to avoid

 Most common GMC Acadia problems

 The GMC Acadia is one of the best options for drivers looking to get a used mid-size SUV or crossover with a lot of room and solid reliability.
-Over the years, some common issues have popped up, but the Acadia is overall a pretty good vehicle.
+Over the years, some GMC common problems have popped up, but the Acadia is overall a pretty good vehicle.

 It all started back in 2008 when it comes to GMC Acadia’s transmission issues.
 Drivers have reported numerous problems with the 6T75 6-speed automatic transmission.
 Some of the most common complaints were associated with transmission completely failing.